-The easiest thing to do is to always say please and thank you even for the littlest things.
-A bonus is that your kids will pick up on this and be more inclined to do it because you do.
+The easiest thing to do is to always say please and thank you even for the littlest things and especially when you are sleep deprived and grouchy.
+A bonus is that your kids will pick up on this later and be more inclined to do it because you do.

 Another easy way is to show gratitude.
 When you appreciate them, make sure they know it.
 Again, doing this in front of your kids will also allow them to see how important each parent is.
 Try to show gratitude once a day such as “Thank you for picking up the kids, that really helped me out” or “You have no idea how much I appreciate you doing the dishes tonight”.

 Other ways to make your spouse feel special are by showing them you are in their thoughts.
 Send heartfelt messages their way just like you probably did at one point in your relationship.
 Take the time to pick them up a small gift.
 Nothing speaks like taking the time out of your day to make the other person’s day a little sweeter.

 I know you know best, but it will never result in the desired outcome if you parent the other parent.
 All they will hear is that they are doing it wrong, and no one wants to feel that way.